Enable FIDO2 authentication

 (Optional) Select an authentication profile to require users to provide additional authentication before they can activate and modify the FIDO2 Authenticator in the User Portal .

-See Creating authentication profiles for information about authentication profiles.
+See Create authentication profiles for information about authentication profiles.

 - Click Save.

 Users can now log in to User Portal and activate their FIDO2 authenticator(s).
-You can direct users to Using FIDO2 Authenticators for activation instructions.
+You can direct users to Manage FIDO2 Authenticators for activation instructions.